51Degrees/documentation/src/features/webintegration.md

 @startsnippet{aspnetcore}
 The ASP.NET Core integration makes use of a
 [View Component](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components)
-that is embedded in the @webintegration assembly.
+that is embedded in the **webintegration** assembly.
-This view component simply requests a JavaScript file called '51Degrees.core.js' if **client-side evidence** is enabled:
+This view component simply requests a JavaScript file called '51Degrees.core.js' if @clientsideevidence is enabled:

 ```{html}
 @if (Model.Value.ClientsidePropertiesEnabled)